 Discovering and acquiring this 40-acre ranch and small winery in the fertile Sierra Foothills was a dream realized.
-This isolated property at 2100 feet overlooking the middle fork of the Consumnes River is home to our Newfound Wines production and future estate.
+This isolated property at 2100 feet overlooking the middle fork of the Consumnes River is home to our estate.

 Boz & Dominique Scaggs planted 2.2 acres to Grenache, Mourvedre, Syrah & Counoise on their ranch at the northern crest of Mt Veeder in 1998.
 Situated on what was once a high valley lake; the soils are interspersed with gravely and Aiken loam deposits as you plunge the 300 vertical feet from top to bottom.
 One of the few remaining organic vineyards dedicated exclusively to these varietals in the Napa Valley, Scaggs is a cornerstone to our production, operating with the strong principles we hold dear.
 Boz transitioned the vineyard over to us, in its entirety in 2016.
 We look forward to working with this site for many years to come.

 The Yount Mill Vineyard has been owned by the Hoxsey family for 4 generations and is currently one of the largest continuous plantings in the Napa Valley.
 This vast site has been farmed organically in its entirety since 1987.
-We’re currently sourcing Semillon from Yount Mill, which happens to be the last head trained, dry farmed section in this historic vineyard.
+We’re currently sourcing Semillon & Grenache from Yount Mill.
+The Semillon happens to be the last head trained, dry farmed section in this historic vineyard.
 The vines are on drought tolerant rootstock in alluvial soil with 8 x 12 vine spacing.
 Yount Mill Semillon ripens quite early at low sugars giving way to light and refreshing flavors.
+The Grenache occupies just 4 wine rows at Yount Mill – a site that would be considered a slightly ‘cooler planting zone’ for this sun-loving varietal – the resulting wine leans towards brightness, lift and elegance each vintage.